 We’re a small and friendly group & want you to enjoy your introduction to sailing at Tynemouth – in the River Tyne estuary (and occasionally out at sea).
 If you live in the area – or are at University nearby – we are a convenient coastal sailing location for learning to sail.
 This page should help you to start sailing, so join us, learn to sail & have fun on (and off!) the water: it’s easier and cheaper than you think.

 If you have sailed before, we would be delighted to welcome you to the club – whether for a chat, or to restart your sailing.

-We typically run a (free, open to the public) “discover sailing” open day in May, followed by the two key Royal Yacht Association RYA courses – level 1 & 2 ( see here), typically run in June / July across 5 saturdays, for a total cost of £340 (2020 price) which includes membership for the balance of the year – see here for what you can expect from the membership.
+We typically run a “discover sailing” open day in May ( book a session here), followed by the two key Royal Yacht Association RYA courses – level 1 & 2 ( see here), typically run in June / July across 5 saturdays ( in 2021 those are 29 may, 12 & 26 June, 3 and 24 july), for a total cost of £340 which includes membership for the balance of the year – see here for what you can expect from the membership.

 We have a facebook page – here – for those that want to engage with us on that platform

 There are many routes to becoming a regular sailor; a couple of these are shown below